containerd/nerdctl/README.md

 ## Registry
 ### :whale: nerdctl login
-Log in to a Docker registry.
+Log in to a container registry.

 Usage: `nerdctl login [OPTIONS] [SERVER]`